mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 model.integer()
 ```

-Each of these can accept different parameters that can refine their semantics with
+Each of these can accept different parameters that refine their semantics with
-some options, like common validation rules.
+options, such as common validation rules.

 ```ts showLineNumbers
 model.string({ minLength: 1, maxLength: 256, regex: /^[1-9]\d{0,2}$/g })